 As with the previously-described pointillism projects, begin by sketching a landscape or other design, then fill in with dots of paint.
 My dad’s best tip: To speed up the painting process, use a wide brush to paint a light base coat of color for each area of the painting.
 That way, the dots do not have to be painted so densely.
 Thanks for the tip, Dad!

 Do you think you might like to try pointillism?
+Perhaps teach a pointillism art lesson?
 Whatever your level of artistic expertise, a marvelous creation will result.
 That’s my kind of art project, and maybe it’s yours as well.
+It’s always nice to have a place to jot down ideas and schedules for projects.
+With this 16-page planner, all of your art lessons, appointments and lists can be in one well-organized place.
+Just download and print the file to get started.